Johnny Theakston Explained

 Past Member Of:Shane Fenton and the Fentones

-Johnny Theakston, AKA Shane Fenton (1944–1961) was an early rock and roll singer who was the original lead singer to perform under the Shane Fenton stagename in his band Shane Fenton and the Fentones.
-Theakston would have been the face of the band, but with his early death aged seventeen, his friend, Bernard Jewry, assumed the Shane Fenton name.
+Johnny Theakstone, AKA Shane Fenton (1944–1961) was an early rock and roll singer who was the original lead singer to perform under the Shane Fenton stagename in his band Shane Fenton and the Fentones.
+Johnny Theakstone would have been the face of the band, but died at the age of seventeen.

-Theakston originally sang skiffle music, but changed to rock and roll when the genre started to emerge.
-Johnny wanted to adopt an American sounding name, and became Shane Fenton.
-The Shane part was from the western, Shane.
-The Fenton part came from a local printing firm.
+Johnny originally sang skiffle music, but changed to rock and roll when the genre started to emerge.
+Wanting to adopt an American sounding name, he became Shane Fenton: 'Shane' from the western, Shane, and 'Fenton' from a local printing firm.
 His backing groups would then be known as The Fentones.
-He befriended Bernard Jewry who became a roadie for them and occasionally sang on stage with Johnny.[1]
+He soon befriended Bernard Jewry, who became a roadie for them and occasionally sang on stage with Johnny Theakstone.[1]

 Notes and References